tearne/tools/README.md

 Originally created to see if containers were over-allocated resource in serverless infrastructure.

 ## `bu`
-An S3 ***b***ucket ***u***tility to report on size, including object versions.
+An S3 ***b***ucket ***u***tility to make handling object versions simpler.

-Created after a surprise when a bucket, containing 100 MiB of objects, was found to be 10 GiB in size due to 'object churn' and versioning.
+Created after a surprise when a bucket, supposedly containing 100 MiB of objects, was found to be 10 GiB due to 'object churn' and versioning.
 The AWS S3 CLI [doesn't make it easy]([url](https://serverfault.com/questions/84815/how-can-i-get-the-size-of-an-amazon-s3-bucket)) to see total size including object versions.

 # Installation